Nu Caeli

-Nu Caeli (ν Caeli) is a yellow-white hued star in the constellation Caelum.
-It has an apparent visual magnitude of 6.07, which indicates it is near the lower limit on brightness that is visible to the naked eye.
+Nu Caeli is a yellow-white hued star in the constellation Caelum.
+Its name is a Bayer designation that is Latinized from ν Caeli, and abbreviated Nu Cae or ν Cae.
+This star has an apparent visual magnitude of 6.07, which indicates it is near the lower limit of brightness that is visible to the naked eye.
 According to the Bortle scale, the star can be viewed from dark suburban skies.
-Based upon an annual parallax shift of 20.3 mas as seen from Earth, this star is located 161 ly from the Sun.
+Based upon an annual parallax shift of 20.3 mas as seen from Earth, it is located 161 ly from the Sun.
+The star is drifting further away with a line of sight velocity of +24 km/s.

 Houk (1978) listed a stellar classification of F2/3 V for Nu Caeli, which would indicate this is an F-type main-sequence star.
 In contrast, Malaroda (1975) assigned it to class F1 III-IV, which would suggest it is a more evolved F-type subgiant/giant transitional object.
-It is an estimated 880 million years old with 1.34 times the mass of the Sun.
-The star is radiating eight times the Sun's luminosity from its photosphere at an effective temperature of 6,596 K.
+It is an estimated 880 million years old and has a high rate of spin, showing a projected rotational velocity of 45 km/s.
+This star has 1.34 times the mass of the Sun and 2.1 times the Sun's radius.
+It is radiating eight times the Sun's luminosity from its photosphere at an effective temperature of 6,596 K.